Quantum Kernels and Support Vector Machines

 -

-Database contains only numeric input variables which are the result of a PCA transformation.
+The database contains only numeric input variables that are the result of a PCA transformation.

 -